 Bird City Wisconsin Rapids assists annually with the distribution of publicity materials for Raptor Education Group, Inc. (REGI) to collect deer hearts from hunters to feed to rehabilitating raptors.

 Wisconsin Rapids is one of 23 communities that participate in the Green Tier Legacy Community program.
 See greentiercommunities.org.

 F. Demonstrate that your community participates in a community solar program or that a municipal building receives a significant percentage of its electricity from renewable energy.

 Each year Bird City Wisconsin Rapids participates in two events to celebrate IMBD.
-The first event, Kiwanis Youth Outdoor Day, is held the first Saturday in June every year.
+The first event, Kiwanis Youth Outdoors Day, is held the first Saturday in June.
 At this event we have several booths.
-One features children’s crafts: making pinecone bird feeders, coloring bird pictures and having them laminated into wearable buttons, coloring bird masks and more.
+One features children’s crafts: for example, making pinecone bird feeders, coloring bird pictures and having them laminated into wearable buttons, coloring bird masks and more.
 We feature a display from the Wisconsin DNR on grassland birds and distribute brochures featuring local birding nature trails and wildlife areas.
 Our most popular activity has been mist netting and banding of birds that children observe and participate in.

-The second event is the Grand Affair held on the second Sunday of September every year in the downtown area of Wisconsin Rapids.
+The second event is the Grand Affair held on the second Sunday of September in the downtown area of Wisconsin Rapids.
 The Grand Affair is a fall festival that includes food booths, craft and clothing vendors, a vintage car show and local service booths.
-Our booth has children’s bird related crafts, brochures on birding hotspots, and a Monarch butterfly display that allows them to learn about migration and the various stages of their development.
-Pictures of these events are included with this application.
+Our booth has children’s bird-related crafts, nest displays, brochures on birding hotspots, and a Monarch butterfly demonstration that allows children to band butterlies, learn about their migration and stages of development.